medic/cht-core/README.md

 For more information about the format of docs in the database, see [Database Schema](https://github.com/medic/medic-docs/blob/master/development/db_schema.md).
 For more information about the SMS exchange protocol between webapp and gateway, see [Message States](https://github.com/medic/medic-docs/blob/master/user/message-states.md).

+## Easy local deployment

+If you want to get up and running with no fuss, [you can use Horticulturalist](#deploy-locally-using-horticulturalist-beta).

+If you want to develop against Medic, follow the Development Setup below.

 ## Development Setup

 Before getting started, read about our [development workflow](https://github.com/medic/medic-docs/blob/master/md/dev/workflow.md) and the [architecture overview](https://github.com/medic/medic-docs/blob/master/development/architecture.md).